 It may take several iterations before the final layout is determined.
 Ideas will be generated as changes are being done and results will vary.
 Execute as many of these changes with little cost and the best quality possible.

 Some items may require capital investment and management approval.
 These should be investigated and submitted if justifiable.
 Make a note of these outstanding action items with timelines to the project checklist but don't allow them to stall progress.

 Put the open action items on an easel or board in the specific area and keep it visible for everyone to see.
-It is also a good idea to audit the changes, especially until new habits are embedded and the culture is ingrained.
+It is also a good idea to audit the changes, especially until new habits are embedded and gains are proven to be sustained.

 Prepare to change the ways things were done in the past.
 The team leaders need to prove why change is necessary and what the goal is at the end.
 It is important the team have autonomy, available resources, and pride to workmanship.

-ATTENTION Leaders: TAKE CARE of your team.
+TAKE CARE of your team.
 Consider bringing in lunch, coffee, refreshments, dinner, certificates of participation, and be creative.
-There are a variety of templates and simple cheat sheets to provide team members to reference at the Six-Sigma-Material store.

 Upper management should be aware of meetings, investments required, changes, and allow team member participation as necessary (or as planned).
 Pulling team members, deferring events, and changing direction will hinder progress and risk the ability to control the gains.
 It is the job of the GB/BB to ensure all obstacle within management are removed before embarking on a Kaizen Blitz or Six Sigma project.

 Other hints to help expose waste and maintain a cleaner workplace:

 1) Avoid stickers in manufacturing environments

 2) Engrave labels and color code visual aids

-3) Eliminate flat surfaces on tables (they collect clutter)
+3) Eliminate flat surfaces on tables (tables collect clutter)